 The United States has well-established distribution channels for all types of retail companies.
-The retail services industry provides an open and competitive environment that fosters strong business operations and spurs innovation that increases efficiency and reliability.
+The retail services industry provides an openly competitive environment that fosters strong business operations and spurs innovations that increase efficiency and reliability.

-Total sales from the more than 3.6 million retail establishments in the United States reached about $2.5 trillion in 2011, and retailers supported more than 42 million jobs in the United States.
-According to the National Retail Federation, retail industry sales for 2012 are expected to increase 3.4 percent from their 2011 level.
+Total sales from the more than 3.6 million retail establishments in the United States reached about $2.5 trillion in 2012, and retailers supported more than 42 million jobs in the U.S. According to the National Retail Federation, retail industry sales for 2013 are expected to increase 3.4 percent from 2012.

-Numerous opportunities for growth exist in the U.S. market for retail providers of all sizes, including individual direct marketers or direct sellers, small to medium-sized franchise unit owners, and large “big-box” store operators.
+Numerous opportunities for growth exist in the U.S. retail market for retail providers of all sizes, including individual direct marketers or direct sellers, small- to medium-sized franchise unit owners, and large “big-box” store operators.
 New distribution companies are opening stores and units daily to serve a large, affluent consumer base.

 Retailers: This subsector employs approximately one out of five Americans.
 According to the National Retail Federation, independent and privately held retail businesses account for about 95 percent of the retail industry.